Skip to main content

 Historic monument / museum

-An 18th-century hilltop palace that survived a battle in the Mexican-American War, now a Regional History Museum with panoramic views of the city and mountains — a 30-minute visit that earns a great photo.
+An 18th-century hilltop palace that survived a battle in the Mexican-American War.
+Now a Regional History Museum with panoramic views of the city and mountains.
+A 30-minute visit that earns a great photo.

 Local Food to Try

-Cabrito al pastor (slow-roasted milk-fed goat; the city's defining dish)Carne asada / arrachera (mesquite-grilled skirt steak; a social ritual)Machacado con huevo (shredded dried beef with scrambled eggs; the standard norteño breakfast)Flour tortillas (handmade, large, buttery — the north uses wheat, not corn)Pan dulce from Barrio Antiguo panadería stalls
+Cabrito al pastor (slow-roasted milk-fed goat; the city's defining dish)Carne asada / arrachera (mesquite-grilled skirt steak; a social ritual)Machacado con huevo (shredded dried beef with scrambled eggs; the standard norteño breakfast)Flour tortillas (handmade, large, buttery; the north uses wheat, not corn)Pan dulce from Barrio Antiguo panadería stalls

 Getting Around

 Monterrey has a metro system (two lines) that covers Centro and is useful for the Macroplaza area, but most tourists rely on Uber and Didi, which are cheap and reliable.
-Estadio BBVA is in Guadalupe municipality east of the city — Uber is the practical option for match days; plan extra time for post-match congestion on Avenida Manuel L. Barragán.
+Estadio BBVA is in Guadalupe municipality east of the city.
+Uber is the practical option for match days.
+Plan extra time for post-match congestion on Avenida Manuel L. Barragán.

 Quick Tips